einsJannis/Lang/README.md

 ### Prerequisites

 First, grab yourself an executable, either by [compiling it yourself] or by [downloading a zip from releases].
+Make sure that you have the lastest version of Java installed.
 Then install a llvm compiler such as [clang].

 ### Program usage